sumitprajapati1/Ciaan-task/README.md

 - Modern, clean interface
 - Real-time updates for interactions
 - Loading states and error handling
-- Profile photo display with fallback avatars

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

 ## 📝 License

 This project is open source and available under the [MIT License](LICENSE).

-## 🐛 Known Issues

-- Profile photo upload requires server restart to create uploads directory
-- TypeScript types for js-cookie need to be installed manually

 ## 🔮 Future Enhancements